mongodb/mongo/src/mongo/db/repl/README.md

 not see "helloOk: true" in the response and continue to send `isMaster` on this connection.
 Old drivers will not specify this flag at all, so the behavior remains the same.

+Communication between nodes in the cluster is always done using `hello`, never with `isMaster`.

 ## Communication

 Each node has a copy of the **`ReplicaSetConfig`** in the `ReplicationCoordinator` that lists all